 Berkeley Solutions Group (BSG) is a Haas-student-run program that provides MBA student consultants to local new enterprises, small businesses, and nonprofit organizations at below-market rates.
 Student consultants typically focus on market research, feasibility studies, financial analysis, and human resource planning.

 Management of Technology - Mayfield Fellows Program is a paid summer internship program at venture capital-funded Silicon Valley high tech startups.
 These internships are made available to up to 10 graduate students at UC Berkeley.

 Haas Venture Fellows is a program that provides MBA students, interested in venture capital or entrepreneurship, with a hands-on opportunity to work with one or more VC affiliates on small projects throughout the semester.
 Fellows also manage and participate in the UC Berkeley pitch lab, which gives entrepreneurs from the UC Berkeley community an opportunity to practice their pitches and receive feedback on their ventures in a neutral environment.

 Health Management International and Community-Based Internships provides two MBA/MPH students with up to $5000 in funding to work at a domestic or international not-for-profit, non-governmental organization or quasi-governmental organization with an established internship program and a history of no stipend (i.e., WHO, UNAIDS).

 Berkeley Board Fellows provides students with the unique opportunity to work at the highest level of an organization and make a positive impact on the local Bay Area community.
-Managed by the Center for Nonprofit and Public Leadership, Berkeley Board Fellows places Haas MBA students on local nonprofit boards of directors.
+Managed by the Center for Social Sector Leadership, Berkeley Board Fellows places Haas MBA students on local nonprofit boards of directors.
 Board Fellows are paired with a mentor, serve on a board committee, attend full board meetings, and produce a board-related deliverable.
 Program begins in October and ends in May.